Chile

 Our programs in Chile operate in Viña del Mar – Spanish for “Vineyard by the Sea,” and simplified to Viña by Chileans – and Valparaiso.
 Viña and it’s sister city, Valparaiso, are just an hour and a half west of Chile’s capital city, Santiago.
 Viña Del Mar is often called the “Garden City” due to the surrounding large parks and green areas alongside the city.
 Chileans have dubbed this city the ideal community to live and work in the country.
 Valparaiso goes by the phrases of “Little San Francisco” and “The Jewel of the Pacific” due to its historical significance.
 Valparaiso is one of the most important seaports of the South Pacific region.
 Today, the port city is a major educational center with several vocational colleges and four traditional universities.

 A turreted granite castle called Castillo Wulff and a huge floral clock greet visitors who arrive by boat.
 It’s easy to get to different places from this point.
 The ski resort Portillo, old hippie beach town, Horcon, and Casablanca Valley wineries are all a short ride away.
 Don’t forget Patagonia – this one a bit more off the grid.
-Additionally, Easter Island is unforgettable and a once in a lifetime visit, but it may cost a bit to get there.
+Additionally, Easter Island is breathtaking and a once in a lifetime visit, but it may cost a bit to get there.

 Closer to “home” is Quinta Vergara, a large public park on the top of a hill overlooking Viña.
 The park is similar to a cultural center of its own – think Song Festivals, Summer Concert series, international Arts Fairs.
 La Serena is a quiet coastal town, near a number of observatories offering stargazing in the Atacama desert.
 Lastly, the beach.
 We can’t forget the beaches!
 Long, winding, and populated by a wide, paved boardwalk that stretches for miles.
 Joggers, moms walking strollers, stray dogs, public exercise areas, and more, make this a go-to part of town, even in winter.
 In this location, you have the ocean in front of you and incredible mountains right behind you.